jedick/R-help-chat/README.md

 ## Features

+- Data preprocesssing for email messages
+  - Removes quoted lines (starting with `>`) for faster indexing and retrieval
-- Database management to efficiently handle incremental data updates
+- Efficient handling for incremental data updates
-  - Only indexes changed files and removes stale documents from [Chroma](https://github.com/chroma-core/chroma) vector database
+  - Only indexes changed files
+  - Removes stale documents from [Chroma](https://github.com/chroma-core/chroma) vector database
 - Vector search on small chunks, which are then used for retrieval of whole emails
   - Embedding small chunks better captures semantic meaning
   - However, we want to retrieve the entire email for context, e.g. the date and sender